junglesta/wherenodoctor/_posts/2016-01-01-04-how-to-take-care-of-a-sick-person.md

 If the person is very weak, give him as much nourishing food as he can eat, many times a day.
 If necessary, mash the foods, or make them into soups or juices.

-Energy foods are especially important—for example, porridges of rice, wheat, oatmeal, potato, or cassava.
+Energy foods are especially important, for example, porridges of rice, wheat, oatmeal, potato, or cassava.
 Adding a little sugar and vegetable oil will increase the energy.
 Also encourage the sick person to drink plenty of sweetened drinks, especially if he will not eat much.

 _A few problems do require special diets.
 These are explained on the following pages:_